 If you are not eligible for care under the WLZ

-If the CIZ says you do not qualify for care under the Chronic Care Act, but you disagree with this decision, you can lodge an objection (bezwaar) with the CIZ (website in Dutch).
+If the CIZ says you do not qualify for care under the Long-term care act, but you disagree with this decision, you can lodge an objection (bezwaar) with the CIZ (website in Dutch).